mdeff/ntds_2019/README.md

 Click the [binder badge][binder] to play with the notebooks from your browser without installing anything.

 Another option is to use the EPFL's JupyterHub service, available at <https://noto.epfl.ch>.
-The default environment on Noto has most packages pre-installed, but you can also create different environments (e.g. for different classes).
+While the default environment has most packages pre-installed, you can create different environments (e.g., for different classes).
 To do so, follow the instructions contained in the notebooks supplied in the `Documentation` folder that is available on your Noto instance.

 For a local installation, you will need [git], [Python], and packages from the [Python scientific stack][scipy].
 If you don't know how to install those on your platform, we recommend to install [Miniconda] or [Anaconda], a distribution of the [conda] package and environment manager.